hupili/python-for-data-and-media-communication-gitbook/outline.md

    1. Calculate the "straight line" distance on earth surface from several source cities to Hong Kong.
 The source cities: New York, Vancouver, Stockholm, Buenos Aires, Perth.
 For each source city, print one line containing the name of the city and distance.
 "Great-circle distance" is the academic name you use to search for the formula.
    2. Use `list` and `for` loop to handle multiple cities
    3. Use function to increase the reusability
-2. Divide into groups:
+2. Divide HW1 groups randomly: \(case contribution\)
-   1.
+   1. Get the list of student IDs from the lecturer
+   2. Generate the grouping randomly

 References:

 * Chapter 4, 5, 6 of [official Python 2 tutorial](https://docs.python.org/2/tutorial/)